-It’s common to feel lost in the world of getting plans from a Medicare licensed advisor in NJ.
-Your potential eligibility under Medicare, the aspects of health care that it covers, the options available to you when it comes to filling in potential gaps in coverage are things you may be uncertain about.
-At the […]
+With a local Medicare insurance advisor in NJ, you can feel less lost when it comes to finding Medicare.
+Your potential eligibility under Medicare, the aspects of health care that it covers, the options available to you for filling in potential gaps in coverage are things you might not be certain about.
+At the Medicare […]

 Read more

-- Medicare Part A: This is traditional Medicare, covering inpatient hospital stays, as well as hospice care, care in nursing facilities and certain other alternatives for health care at home.
+- Medicare Part A: Also known as traditional Medicare, this covers inpatient hospital stays, in addition to care in nursing facilities, hospice care and certain other choices for home health care.

-- Medicare Part B: This is medical insurance which covers services from doctors, outpatient care, and other services that Part A does not cover.
+- Medicare Part B: This is medical insurance covering outpatient care, services from doctors, and additional services that Part A does not cover.

-- Medicare Part C: Also known as a Medicare Advantage Plan in which the benefits offered by parts A and B are covered by a federally approved private company.
+- Medicare Part C: Also known as a Medicare Advantage Plan in which the benefits under parts A and B are covered by a private company with federal approval.

 - Medicare Part D: This can assist you in covering out-of-pocket costs related to a large number of prescription drugs.